evan-society/evan-toolbox/EW/readmeHUSKY.txt

 for debug:
 D:\Users\phouska\Desktop\EW\src>make

+NEW (Nov,4th,2013):
+* added rebuildDebug.bat and rebuildRelease.bat which rebuild the respective EW lib and also copy it to the Evan-EW-lib directory

 check this output to see, which functions are in the library: nm -A -l --demangle=gnu dEvan.exe > dEvanSymbols.txt